Create a Website Account - Manage notification subscriptions, save form progress and more.

 Note: Harford County licenses, but does not endorse, trash collectors.
 If you encounter a firm not on the list above, please contact Harford County’s Solid Waste Management at 410-638-3637.
 Harford County does not endorse the use of any particular company.

-Tires are accepted at the Harford Waste Disposal Center with no more than 5 tires per year.
-Maximum diameter of whole tires is 32-inches.
-Tires in excess of 32-inch diameter shall be first quartered.
+Up to five tires a year are accepted at the Harford Waste Disposal Center.
+Maximum diameter of whole tires is 32 inches.
+Tires in excess of 32-inch diameter must first be quartered.

-County residents may self-load the equivalent of 3-30 gallons trash cans of material at no charge per trip.
+Mulch and compost are available throughout the year; however, at times the inventory gets low due to seasonal demand and the amount of yard trim received.
+Both products are available at the Mulch and Compost Facility at the Harford Waste Disposal Center Monday through Saturday, 7 a.m. - 2:45 p.m.
+County residents may self-load the equivalent of three 30-gallon trash cans of material at no charge per trip.
 Alternatively, residents may purchase bulk quantities at $10 per cubic yard.

-You may utilize the Health Department Edgewood disposal kiosk or safely dispose at home.
-For more information go to https://harfordcountyhealth.com/sharps-disposal/
+You may use the Harford County Health Department disposal kiosk in Edgewood or safely dispose at home.